-Here, we will explain the limit order setting options "Post-Only GTX" and "Reduce Only".
+Here, we will explain the setting options for limit orders: "Post-Only GTX" and "Reduce Only."

 1. Post-Only GTX